AlephEleven/awesome-projects/README.md

 ## Matrices

-A list of functions that I wrote during my time in linear algebra, based on what we were learning.
+A list of functions that I wrote during my time in Linear Algebra, based on what we were learning.

 Handles square matrices only, since a majority of the topics used them.